-Sara began her career as an enterprise technology analyst at The Research Board (Gartner, Inc.), exploring implications of technological trends for Fortune 500 CIOs.
-She holds an MSc in the Social Science of the Internet with distinction from the Oxford Internet Institute, where her award winning thesis examined the personal data practices of the Quantified Self community.
+She was recently a research fellow at the Tow Center for Digital Journalism at Columbia University.
+She holds an MSc in the Social Science of the Internet with distinction from the Oxford Internet Institute, where her award-winning thesis examined the personal data practices of the Quantified Self community.
 She graduated from Harvard College magna cum laude with a joint degree in English and American literature and film studies.
-Her work continues to draw from media studies, science and technology studies, anthropology, and literature.
+Her interdisciplinary work continues to draw from media studies, science and technology studies, anthropology, and literature.

 Sara is based in Singapore and tweets @smwat.